10 reasons to study at an American university

 There are some really strong alumni networks within American colleges, helping you to meet potential employers both during and after your degree.

-Harvard was named as the top US uni for graduate employability in the Global University Employability Ranking 2018.
-A particularly handy networking tool for their grads is the 'HarvardKey' which opens up an alumni directory.
+California Institute of Technology was named as the top US uni for graduate employability in the Global University Employability Ranking 2020.
+Harvard were third and a particularly handy networking tool for their grads is the 'HarvardKey' which opens up an alumni directory.

 There are also big career fairs at a lot of unis in America which are attended by top employers, all competing for the best students and graduates (a.k.a. you).